jpcre2/jpcre2/doxy/doxydoc.md

 Regex replace is generally performed using the `jp::RegexReplace::replace()` function.

-However a convenience shortcut function is available in Regex class: `jp::Regex::replace()`.
+However a convenience shortcut function is available in Regex class: `jp::Regex::replace(subject, replawith, modifier)`.
 If modifier is passed as an argument to this shortcut function, all other JPCRE2 and PCRE2 options will be reset to `0` and re-initialized according to the modifier string.

-This shortcut function uses previously set options if not overridden and acts exactly the same way as `jp::RegexReplace::replace()` function only when it is called with no argument (e.g `re.replace()`), but when it is called with arguments (e.g `re.replace("subject", "replacewith")`), it uses a temporary replace object to perform the replacement which does not use/change/affect any previous options.
+If it is called with at least one argument, it uses a temporary replace object to perform the replacement which does not use/change/affect any previous options.

 ### Simple replacement {#simple-replace}